 - Pour in sauce and give it a good stir fry.
 Once rice is thoroughly covered in sauce, immediately remove and transfer to a serving plate.
 Do not overcook.
 Keep warm by covering it.

-- Clean wok or pan.
-On medium-high heat, add 1 tablespoon oil.
+- Clean out the pan.
+On medium-high heat, add remaining vegetable oil.
 Crack first egg into a bowl and slide the egg into the hot oil to shallow fry until you get crispy edges.
 The egg yolk should be runny.
 Repeat this process for remaining eggs.
-Place cooked eggs over fried rice.
+Transfer over fried rice.

-- Serve fried rice with sliced cucumbers, tomatoes, red chili, green onion, fried shallots and limes.
+- Serve fried rice with sliced cucumbers, tomatoes, red chili, green onion, crispy shallots and limes.
 Enjoy!

 Heidi | The Frugal Girls